NetLogo/models/README.md

 - Update the version in `build.sbt`
 - Update the expected version in `VersionTests.scala`
-- Resave the models using the `runMain org.nlogo.models.ModelsResaver` sbt command.
+- Resave the models using the `runMain org.nlogo.models.ModelsResaver` sbt command and then the `runMain org.nlogo.models.ModelsResaver3d` sbt command.
+These commands must be run separately as the switch for 3D mode is only read once globally.

 ## Licenses